tsgates/arch-wiki-markdown/wiki/Master_Boot_Record.md

 To backup the MBR:

-    dd if=/dev/sda of=/path/mbr-backup bs=512 count=1
+    # dd if=/dev/sda of=/path/mbr-backup bs=512 count=1

 Restore the MBR:

-    dd if=/path/mbr-backup of=/dev/sda bs=512 count=1
+    # dd if=/path/mbr-backup of=/dev/sda bs=512 count=1

 Warning:Restoring the MBR with a mismatching partition table will make your data unreadable and nearly impossible to recover.
 If you simply need to reinstall the bootloader see GRUB or Syslinux.

-To erase the MBR (may be useful if you have to do a full reinstall of another operating system) only the first 446 bits are zeroed because the rest of the data contains the partition table:
+To erase the MBR (may be useful if you have to do a full reinstall of another operating system) only the first 446 bytes are zeroed because the rest of the data contains the partition table:

-    dd if=/dev/zero of=/dev/sda bs=446 count=1
+    # dd if=/dev/zero of=/dev/sda bs=446 count=1

 Restoring a Windows boot record
 -------------------------------